International Relations is the study of the relationships between countries and between governmental and non-governmental organizations.

 - community development specialist

-Bachelor of Arts, honours International Relations and Hispanic Studies
+Bachelor of Arts, honours International Relations

 When I arrived at Mount Allison, I had a wide range of different interests.
 The International Relations program, through its interdisciplinary nature, has allowed me to pursue these interests and expose me to new ones.
 Critical thinking and versatility are two vital skills in today's world and Mount Allison's IR program is second to none in shaping these traits in students.
 This extends beyond the classroom as well, whether it be through a study abroad term or research with a professor.